rwb/c200/README.md

 * For your convenience, here are links to discussion section notes: week 6 (3/7/25; [link](https://github.com/rwb/c200/blob/main/gfiles/week6.pdf)); week 7 (3/14/25; [link](https://github.com/rwb/c200/blob/main/gfiles/week6.pdf)); week 8 (spring break); week 9 (3/28/25; [link](https://github.com/rwb/c200/blob/main/gfiles/week9.pdf)); week 10 (4/4/25; [link](https://github.com/rwb/c200/blob/main/gfiles/week10.pdf)); and week 11 (4/11/25; to be posted on Friday 4/11/25).
 * Practice problems for this week: problems 9.1-9.3 at the back of Chapter 9.
 * Topic 42; Checking on equality of frequencies across categories (continued); for these problems which rely on the chi-square distribution, you can round to 3 decimal places.

+#### New Example

-* New Example: Suppose we have a sample of 350 persons who have been released on pretrial supervision; what each of these people have in common is that they were each considered a "failure".
+* Suppose we have a sample of 350 persons who have been released on pretrial supervision; what each of these people have in common is that they were each considered a "failure".
 There were 3 different ways that people could fail: (1) they are arrested for committing a new crime; (2) they fail based on a technical violation (i.e., a positive drug test or failure to check in at an appointed time); or (3) they failed to appear for subsequent court proceedings.
 Your supervisor has asked you to check on whether the failure cases are equally distributed across the 3 categories.
 You are to conduct your significance test at the .01 significance level.
 Here are the data:

 | Failure Type | # of Cases | % of Total |
 | :-----|------:|------:|